anupamdey2001/Hacktoberfest21/README.md

 ## Steps For Contribution

     1. Fork this repo
+    2. Follow me
-    2. Star this repo
+    3. Star this repo
-    3. Add a file
+    4. Add a file
-    4. commit the code
+    5. commit the code
-    5. Make pull request
+    6. Make pull request
 ***
 <h2 align="center">
     <p>